 Start with simple products like body butter, bath bombs, and body oils.
 You can add more products as you grow your business and learn more.
 You can always find recipes online for free!

 Need inspiration?
 Check out Lisa Price’s story on how she started Carol’s Daughter (valued at $27MM) doing exactly this!

 44. Event decor

-Whether indoor or outdoors, people will pay to have their events decorated.
-Professional decor adds a special touch to any occasion.
+Whether indoors or outdoors, people will pay to have their events decorated.
+The professional decor adds a special touch to any occasion.